-In this game each player commands a fleet of starships in the outer space.
-The goal is to get the highest possible score by collecting point bonuses and killing other players' starships.
+This is a game for four players.
+Each player commands a group of cars in the dangerous roads of Wasteland.
+The goal is to get the highest possible score by collecting water bonuses and killing other players' cars.
+However, gas bonuses also have to be collected in order to keep the cars running and tyres should be avoided to prevent collisions.